veillette/physics-book/contents/ch4NewtonsFirstLawOfMotion.md

 Experience suggests that an object at rest will remain at rest if left alone, and that an object in motion tends to slow down and stop unless some effort is made to keep it moving.
-What **Newton’s first law of motion**{: class="term"
-#import-auto-id1777407} states, however, is the following:
+What **Newton’s first law of motion** states, however, is the following:

 <div class="note" data-label="" markdown="1">
 <div class="title">